vim-utils/vim-alt-mappings/README.md

 if this one is set, movements arrow keys produce funny characters in insert and command line mode.
 - `Alt->`, `Alt-[` - couldn't find a way to make these one work
-- `Alt-space` - messes up all other mappings
+- `Alt-space` - when set up, messes up all other mappings

 There are more than 90 `Alt` key mappings available, so hopefully you won't miss the above 4 that are not (jet?) possible.